VHS Revival embraces Tom Holland’s antidote to the slasher sub-genre.

 The best stories are often the most simple.
 They just seem to flow, and are usually character driven.

-“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,’ director Tom Holland said of cult vampire comedy Fright Night.
+“I started to kick around the idea about how hilarious it would be if a horror movie fan thought that a vampire was living next door to him,’ director Tom Holland told TV Store Online when asked about his vampire comedy, Fright Night.
 It took Holland just three weeks to write the screenplay, and he admits to laughing the whole way through.
 ‘There’s something so intrinsically humorous in the basic concept,’ he explained, and it is hard to refute that fact.

 Fright Night may not have the comic book appeal of The Lost Boys, but as a genre movie it is much more skilfully defined, buoyed by a dose of wry social commentary that pays homage to the outmoded staples it so lovingly sends up.
 Key to its success is the performance of Roddy McDowell as a thespian ham who made his name slaying onscreen vampires, and who now presents his movies to an ever-dwindling audience on late night horror show Fright Night.
 Not only does Peter Vincent share the names of two of Hammer Horror’s most famous actors in Vincent Price and Peter Cushing, he imitates their performances to an overstated tee, his particular style as dead to the mid-1980’s as a dust-coated mummy in a desert-bound trailer.